Meg Munn: Post-Parliamentary career

+She was the first independent Chair of the Church of England's National Safeguarding Panel and then the acting Chair of the Independent Safeguarding Board.
+She resigned from both positions on 12 July 2023.

 Personal life

-She is fluent in German and French, conversational Italian and Spanish and is learning basic Arabic and Swahili.
-Munn has been an active member of the Methodist Church for 30 years.
-She is married to Dennis Bates.
+Munn is fluent in German and French, conversational Italian and Spanish.
+She has long been an active member of the Methodist Church.
+She has been married to Dennis Bates since 1989.